omf2097/openomf/INSTALL.md

    If you do not know which package to download, get the "-win32.zip" version.
 2. Extract the zip file somewhere on your computer.
 If possible, use a directory other than "C:\Program Files".
-3. Install the game resources.
-Please see step 3. of this guide for this.
-4. [optional] If you wish, you may install an xBRZ sprite scaler plugin.
+3. [optional] If you wish, you may install an xBRZ sprite scaler plugin.
    This can be found from https://github.com/omf2097/openomf-scaler-xbrz/releases .
    Note that this is not necessary for running the game.
-5. Start the game by running openomf.exe.
+4. Start the game by running openomf.exe.

 ### Ubuntu

 1. Download an appropriate .deb file for your architecture (NOTE!
 32bit not currently available!).
 2. Install the package.
 You can either run dpkg -i <packagefile> or do it by using graphical tools in your distribution.
-Note that currently the packages are only tested on debian; Ubuntu may or may not work.
+Note that currently the packages are only tested on Ubuntu; Debian may or may not work.
-3. Install the game resources.
-Please see step 3. of this guide for this.
-4. Start the game by running ./openomf on command line.
+3. Start the game by running ./openomf on command line.

 ## Compiling from source